kubernetes/community/sig-testing/charter.md

 ### Deviations from [sig-governance]

-- Chairs also fulfill the role of Tech Lead
 - Proposing and making decisions _MAY_ be done without the use of KEPS so long as the decision is documented in a linkable medium.
 We prefer to use issues on [kubernetes/test-infra] to document technical decisions, and mailing list